34 Branding Statistics Every Small Business Should Know in 2023

 Who better to endorse a brand than its employees?
 Thirty-six percent of B2B companies are or plan to encourage online employee advocacy to build a stronger brand reputation.
 The same is true for 21% of direct-to-consumer businesses and 18% of non-government organizations (Meltwater State of Social Media 2021).

 Social media, of course, is another highly effective way to build your brand, which is why your branding strategy should also carry over to any social media channels your business chooses to use.
-When building a brand on social media, it is import to consider the information in the following statistic.
+When building a brand on social media, it is important to consider the following:

 Today, customers expect to be able to engage with brands instantly, especially on social media.
 Customers also look to social media to see how companies handle customer service and whether they are responsive to customer feedback.
 Social media users share deals and reviews with each other.